What does the word "Ombudsman" mean?

-Begun in 1972 as a demonstration program, the Ombudsman Program today exists in all states, the District of Columbia, Puerto Rico and Guam, under the authorization of the Older Americans Act.
-Each state has an Office of the State Long-Term Care Ombudsman, headed by a full-time state ombudsman.
+Begun in 1972 as a demonstration program, the Ombudsman Program today exists in all states, the District of Columba, Puerto Rico, and Guam, under the authorization of the Older Americans Act.
+Each sate has an Office of the State Long-Term Care Ombudsman, headed by a full-time state ombudsman.
 Thousands of local ombudsman staff and volunteers work in hundreds of communities throughout the country as part of the statewide ombudsman programs, assisting residents and their families and providing a voice for those unable to speak for themselves.

 Ombudsman Volunteer Application 2017.pdf